pgadmin-org/pgadmin4/docs/en_US/foreign_data_wrapper_dialog.rst

     :alt: Foreign data wrapper dialog sql tab
     :align: center

-The example creates a foreign data wrapper named *libpq_debug* that uses pre-existing validator and handler functions, *dblink_fdw_validator* and *libpg_fdw_handler*.
+The example creates a foreign data wrapper named *lib_qp_debug* that uses pre-existing validator and handler functions, *dblink_fdw_validator* and *libpg_fdw_handler*.
 Selections on the *Options* tab set *debug* equal to *true*.
 The foreign data wrapper is owned by *postgres*.

 * Click the *Help* button (?) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore configuration parameters.